 - Overland Park: Johnson County/Radiation Oncology VA Clinic

-Nearly 200,000 veterans live in Kansas, comprising more than 9 percent of the state’s population.
-Almost 38,000 of them receive VA disability benefits, and more than 87,000 are enrolled in VA’s health care system.
+Nearly 200,000 veterans live in Kansas, comprising more than nine percent of the state’s population.
+Almost 38,000 of veterans receive VA disability benefits, and more than 87,000 are enrolled in VA’s health care system.
 Of that number, nearly 60,000 have been treated at a VA health care center.

 Approximately 45 percent of Kansas veterans are 65 years or older, and 11 percent are military retirees.

-How To Recieve VA Disability Compensation in Kansas
+How to Secure VA Disability Benefits in Kansas

-The veterans lawyers serving Kansas at Chisholm Chisholm & Kilpatrick LTD are dedicated to helping veterans pursue VA disability benefits.
+Chisholm Chisholm & Kilpatrick LTD veterans (VA) lawyers serving Kansas are dedicated to helping veterans secure VA disability benefits.

 VA Disability Compensation Amounts